pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 because I can.

-Since I'm the author of `FunctionalPerl` and it's not widely used yet, my main task in this blog will have to be to explain the bits of the `FunctionalPerl` libraries that I'm using in my solutions.
+Since I'm the author of `FunctionalPerl` and it's not widely used yet, my main task here will have to be to explain the bits of the `FunctionalPerl` libraries that I'm using in my solutions.

 I already solved one task from [The Weekly Challenge -